uwhpsc-2016/syllabus/Syllabus.md

 This is a detailed, week-by-week description of topics covered in the course.

-> NOTE: This syllabus is tentative and subject to change until the start of the cousre.
+> NOTE: This syllabus is tentative and subject to change until the start of the course.

 ## Week 1: 28 March - 1 April